AlvajoyAsante/MarvinTheUnprepared/README.md

 ## Credits & Licensing

 ### Game Development
-- **Developer:** Alvajoy Asante
+- **Developers:** Alvajoy, Preetam, Aditya
 - **Engine:** GameMaker Studio 2
 - **Year:** 2025

 ### Assets
 - Sprites, backgrounds, and visual effects created for this project
-- Music and sound effects created for this project
+- Music and sound effects created for this project were developed in-house by Kate
 - Fonts: Custom menu fonts (fnt_menu_40, fnt_menu_75)

 ### License

-**Marvin The Unprepared** is developed by Alvajoy Asante.
+**Marvin The Unprepared** is developed by Alvajoy, Preetam, Aditya.

 All game content, including but not limited to:
 - Game code and mechanics